What are dental extractions?

-Dental extractions are a procedure we typically perform when the tooth is no longer salvageable and we have to physically remove it from the body.
+Dental extractions are a procedure that are typically performed when the tooth is no longer repairable and has to be physically removed from the body.

 When is a tooth extraction recommended?

-Tooth extraction is usually recommended when there is a large infection or there isn't a lot of healthy tooth structure remaining.
-In such cases, we can no longer build back the tooth through a crown and a root canal, so we have to completely remove it.
+A tooth extraction is usually recommended when there is a large infection and/or there isn't enough healthy tooth structure remaining.
+In such cases, we can no longer repair the the tooth through a crown or filling, so it needs to be completely removed.

 What should I expect during a tooth extraction?